ccarabine/payrollapp/README.md

 ___
 ## Google API

-Here's how you can set up your own API:
+Here's how you can set up your API:

 1. Login or create a Google account and navigate to https://console.cloud.google.com/
 2. Create a new Project by clicking on the New Project icon
 3. Add Project name and details
 4. Under API's and services, enable the relevant API for your project (in this case Google Drive and Sheets )
 5. If the API requires, create a credential (service account in this case) for your project
-6. Download the credential and upload it to your workspace a a json-file
+6. Download the credential and upload it to your workspace a json-file
 7. Under API's and services, enable the relevant API for your project (in this case Google Drive and Sheets)

 [Table of Contents ](#home)